sahashemip/cu-hbn-sic-ml-potential/README.md

     align="right"
   >
 </p>

-Detailed instructions are provided for building a robust database (DB).
+Detailed instructions are provided for building a robust database (DB) for neural evolution potential (NEP) developments.
 [Density-functional theory (DFT)](https://www.synopsys.com/glossary/what-is-density-functional-theory.html) calculations were performed with the [Vienna Ab-initio Simulation Package (VASP)](https://www.vasp.at/) to obtain the total energy, atomic forces, and virial stress for each geometry.
-Defects are introduced into a supercell containg 100 boron (B), 100 nitrogen (N), 64 silicon (Si), and 64 carbon (C) atoms.
+Defects were introduced into a supercell containing 100 boron (B), 100 nitrogen (N), 64 silicon (Si), and 64 carbon (C) atoms.
+More specifically, *V*<sub>B</sub> and copper (Cu) adatoms serving as defects were incorporated into the structure.
-Detailed information on the geometries and structures used to construct a stable interatomic potential is provided below.
+Detailed information on the geometries and structures is provided below.

 #### 1. Boron Vacancy (V<sub>B</sub>) Defects
 **Lattice mismatch** lead to 15 symmetry-distinct V<sub>B</sub> defects in the heterostrcuture supercell, marked by the red circles in the figure.
 All unique defects were created, and their geometries were optimized.
-Depending on the VB site, various numbers of local chemical bonds (ranging from 0 to 4) are formed.
-Geometry-optimization (using ISIF=4) trajectories are stored in the VASP `XDATCAR` files.
+Depending on the *V*<sub>B</sub> site, various numbers of **local** interlayer chemical bonds (ranging from 0 to 4) are formed.
+Trajectories produced during geometry-optimization (using ISIF=4) are stored in the VASP `XDATCAR` files.
 The workflow then proceeds in two steps:
 - Use the script `src/vasp_structure_rattler_deformer.py` with `--max_strain=0.05`, `--max_amplitude=0.1`, and `--step_size=2` to generate `POSCAR` files from XDATCARs (forming a dataset of about **1113 structures**).
-- Perform single-shot DFT calculations (with higher precision) for these structures.
+- Perform single-shot DFT calculations, **with higher precision**, for these structures.

 #### 2. Ab-Initio Molecular Dynamics for Stable Defects
 - For the **most stable defect structure** (with 4 chemical bonds), ab-initio molecular dynamics (AIMD) simulations were conducted:
-  - **Temperature:** 500 K
+  - **Temperatures:** 300 K, 500 K, 700 K, and 900 K
   - **Ensemble:** NVT
   - **Numer of steps:** 6000 steps
+  - **VASP parameters:** ENCUT = 400 eV, EDIFF = 1E-4 eV, timestep = 0.5 fs
 - Using `--step_size=5`, `--max_strain=0.0`, and `--max_amplitude=0.0`, we added 600 additional structures to the DB and performed DFT calculations for each of them.

 #### 3. Pristine System